Noobsdn/Brainwave_Matrix_Intern/Task 1/README.md

-This is the first task given by Brainwave Matrix Solution as I am an intern of them.
-The task is to create a to-do app using html, css and js
+This is the first task assigned to me by Brainwave Matrix Solution as an intern.
+The task is to create a to-do app using HTML, CSS, and JavaScript.